uno1lab/RECUR/README.md

 Copyright:

 (C) 2020, Michael Hassett and Debra Ritzwoller's joint research group at Dana-Farber Cancer Institute and Kaiser Permanente Colorado.
 This software is free for non-commercial use.

 It may be copied, modified, and redistributed provided that this copyright notice is preserved on all copies.
-The intellectual property rights ofthe algorithms used reside with Dana-Farber Cancer Institute, Michael Hassett's research group.
+The intellectual property rights of the algorithms used reside with Dana-Farber Cancer Institute, Michael Hassett's research group.

 You may not use this software, in whole or in part, in support of any commercial product without the express consent of the authors.
 There is no warranty or other guarantee of fitness of this software for any purpose.
 It is provided solely "as is".

 If you are pursuing commercial software development that incorporates our software please contact Michael Hassett for information on licensing. (email: Michael_Hassett@DFCI.HARVARD.EDU)

 # References
 <ul>